46th (North Midland) Division: Formation

 The Territorial Force (TF) was formed on 1 April 1908 following the enactment of the Territorial and Reserve Forces Act 1907 (7 Edw.7, c.9) which combined and re-organised the old Volunteer Force, the Honourable Artillery Company and the Yeomanry.
 On formation, the TF contained 14 infantry divisions and 14 mounted yeomanry brigades.
 One of the divisions was the North Midland Division.

 The North Midland Division was created by combining two existing Volunteer Infantry brigades, the Staffordshire Brigade and the North Midland Brigade.
 The Staffordshire Brigade was composed of battalions of the South Staffordshire Regiment and the Prince of Wales's (North Staffordshire Regiment).
 The North Midland Brigade was split into two, one, the Lincoln and Leicester Brigade, composed of battalions of the Lincolnshire and Leicestershire Regiments, the other, the Nottinghamshire and Derbyshire Brigade, comprising the four TF battalions of the Nottinghamshire and Derbyshire Regiment (later the Sherwood Foresters).
 In peacetime, the divisional headquarters was in Lichfield.

-History
+First World War

+1914

-Men of H Company, 8th Battalion, Sherwood Foresters, mobilising for service, 7 August 1914.
+Men of H Company, 8th Battalion, Sherwood Foresters, mobilising, August 1914.

-The North Midland Division was sent to France in February 1915 and served on the Western Front for the duration of the First World War.
-On 12 May 1915 the division was numbered 46th (North Midland) Division and the brigades were also numbered.
-During the Battle of Loos the 46th Division was decimated in an attack on the Hohenzollern Redoubt on 13 October 1915.

-A barbed wire gate in a trench system to form a block against raiders at Cambrin in trenches held by the 1/7th Battalion, Sherwood Foresters, 16 September 1917.
+The North Midland Division, commanded by Major General Edward Montagu-Stuart-Wortley, concentrated in the Luton area by mid-August 1914, before relocating to Stansted and Bishops Stortford.

+1915

+Photograph showing the 46th Division attacking the Hohenzollern Redoubt during the Battle of Loos, 13 October 1915.
+A cloud of smoke and gas appears in the centre and left.

+King George V inspected the division on 19 February.
+The division's advance parties landed at Boulogne on 23 February, with the units arriving over the next eight days.
+Concentration was completed by 8 March, making the North Midland the first TF division to arrive complete in a theatre of war.

+The division moved to the Lys valley and then to the Ploegsteert sector, where it received instruction from the 4th Division.
+It spent the spring on the Messines ridge front, south of the Ypres Salient.
+On 12 May, it was retitled as the 46th (North Midland) Division, with its three infantry brigades renumbered accordingly.
+The division moved to Ypres in June and took part in several engagements, including: